codemagic-ci-cd/codemagic-docs/content/integrations/appknox-integration.md

     script: curl -L https://github.com/appknox/appknox-go/releases/latest/download/appknox-`uname -s`-x86_64 > /usr/local/bin/appknox && chmod +x /usr/local/bin/appknox
 {{< /highlight >}}

+Make sure that the following script is executed in the post-build script (after your app binary is built):

 {{< highlight yaml "style=paraiso-dark">}}
   - name: Upload binary to Appknox
-    script: appknox upload /Users/builder/clone/build/ios/ipa/Codemagic_Native_iOS.ipa
+    script: appknox upload PATH_TO_APP_BINARY
 {{< /highlight >}}

-**It is also possible to check if the scanner detected any vulnerability risk levels by executing the following command**
+It is also possible to check if the scanner detected any vulnerability risk levels by executing the following command:

 {{< highlight yaml "style=paraiso-dark">}}
   - name: Check vulnerability risk level